Hirving Lozano: Senior

-On 14 November 2022, Lozano was named in Mexico's 26-man squad for the World Cup.
+On 14 November 2022, Lozano was named in Mexico's 26-man squad for the 2022 FIFA World Cup.
 He appeared in all matches as a starter, where Mexico had a group-stage exit, their first since 1978.

-On 24 March 2024, after suffering a defeat against the United States in the CONCACAF Nations League final, Lozano harshly criticized the team's performance.
-Since then, Lozano has been absent from the national team squad.
+On 24 March 2024, following Mexico's defeat to the United States in the CONCACAF Nations League final, Lozano sharply criticized the team's tactics.
+Shortly afterward, then-manager Jaime Lozano dropped him from the squad.

 In February 2025, Lozano was included in Javier Aguirre's preliminary roster for that year's Nations League Finals, but did not make the final list due to an injury he picked up while on club duty.
 He was subsequently not included in the final roster for the Gold Cup as a result of a left hamstring injury.

+In September 2026, Lozano received a call-up to the national team after a two-year absence.